 Thirty-eight-year trend estimates for SGCN or BCC designated species were completed in 2024 for species with enough observations.
 Trend estimates were calculated as lambda (λ) with 95% confidence intervals using open binomial N-mixture models (Dail and Madsen 2011, Hostetler and Chandler 2015).
 Populations were considered declining if λ and the entire confidence interval were <1.
-Populations were considered stable if the confidence interval overlapped 1, and populations were considered increasing if λ and the entire confidence interval were >1.
+Populations were considered increasing if λ and the entire confidence interval were considered increasing if λ and the entire confidence interval were considered increasing if λ and the entire confidence interval were >1.